 The definition of satiety is closely linked to that of hunger.
 Distinct from appetite, which is the desire to eat, the feeling of hunger signals a physiological need.
 Our bodies alert us to a lack of energy and it’s only once this need is satisfied that we register the sensation of satiety.
 In other words, the feeling of satiety follows that of hunger and tells us we have eaten enough.

-In signalling to us that we have consumed enough, the feeling of satiety prevents us from over-eating and gaining weight.
+In signaling to us that we have consumed enough, the feeling of satiety prevents us from over-eating and gaining weight.
 And it’s possible to encourage weight loss by stimulating and prolonging this feeling of satiety with the aid of certain dietary supplements such as the slimming product Zero Craving.
-This is often a favourite with those on weight-loss diets, accompanied by a natural fat-burner.
+This is often a favorite with those on weight-loss diets, accompanied by a natural fat-burner.

 As you might imagine, recognising the sensation of satiety is not as easy as it might seem.
 ‘Listen to your body’ is often the advice given by nutritionists and dieticians who recommend, where possible, sitting down to eat at the table in a calm setting, these being the ideal conditions in which to focus on the signals your body is sending.